Vegan Oatmeal Raisin Cookies

 Baking the oatmeal cookies:

 - Bake the cookies for around 11-13 minutes.
 The cookies are ready when the edges are golden brown (the centers will still look uncooked).
 They will continue baking on the trays.
 For softer cookies, bake the cookies for shorter or for crispier cookies, bake them for longer.
-Allow the cookies to cool on the trays on a wire rack.
+Allow the cookies to cool on the baking sheets for 15 minutes then transfer them to a wire rack.

 - Store leftover cookies in an airtight container at room temperature for up to 1 week, in the fridge for up to 2 weeks or in the freezer for up to 2 months.